 After serializing the first 3 chapters online over the course of 2016, a Kickstarter campaign was launched to help fund producing the remainder of the book and publish it in hardcover format.
 Having met the crowdfunding target, THE SOLAR GRID is now geared for publication in its entirety by June 2019.
 This will be self-published, followed shortly by a Korean edition from Huud Books out of Seoul, South Korea.

-In the meantime, however, THE SOLAR GRID will continue to be serialized in PDF format right here at thesolargrid.net.
+In the meantime, however, digital installments will continue to be offered right here at thesolargrid.net

 “Already it's claimed the title of my favorite comic series of 2016 and one of my favorite science fiction comics of all time.”